 Public areas are wheelchair accessible, there’s a lift to all floors, and the hotel has two guest rooms – available on request – outfitted for mobility-impaired guests.

-Cots (free) and extra beds (£15 a night) can be added to some rooms.
-Restaurant staff are happy to heat up milk or baby food, and there’s a special Little Alex menu for kids.
-The hotel’s private cinema regularly screens U-rated films.
+Cots (free) and extra beds (£15 a night) can be added to all rooms except cosy doubles (there's limited availability, so ask when booking).
+There’s a special Little Alex menu for kids, and the hotel’s private cinema regularly screens U-rated films.

 Rolling fields?
 Merrily bobbing boats?
 Check and check: the tables for two by the restaurant’s floor-to-ceiling windows are the most romantic.

 Subtle sailor-chic: bold, colour-clashing stripes for Mrs Smith and a baby-blue blazer for Mr Smith.

 Trawlerman turned chef Alex Aitken is the captain of the Jetty Restaurant’s team.
 His affinity for the sea manifests in a menu filled with simple yet moreish fish dishes, and a fresh-catch flaunting Crustacean Bar, offering River Yealm oysters, Poole Bay shrimps and Salcombe-sourced lobster.
 Country comfort food is well represented too, with twice-baked soufflés, sticky farm-sourced pork belly, and creamy desserts.
 The sea-foam banquettes and floor-to-ceiling windows facing the estuary make it bright and beachy.
 Afternoon tea is taken seriously here too, with five offerings, from a light take with scones and a pot of tea, to a full spread with pastries, sandwiches and Billecart-Salmon champagne.